nevermined-io/contracts/docs/Upgrades.md

 ##### Deploy and initialize new version of agreement contracts

-- To deploy and initialize all contracts run `yarn deploy:$NETWORK`
+- To deploy and initialize all contracts: See the [Release Process](ReleaseProcess.md).

 This process will show multiple errors for the contracts that are being upgraded.
 You can ignore those messages.